hanjingo/doc/NOTE/CPP_TEMPLATES/chapter12.md

 A full function template specialization cannot include default argument values.
 However, any default arguments that were specified for the template being specialized remain applicable to the explicit specialization.

 A full specialization is in many ways similar to a normal declaration (or rather, a normal redeclaration).
-In particular, it does not declare a template, and therefore only one definition of a noninline full function template specialization should appear in a program.
+In particular, it does not declare a template, and therefore, only one definition of a non-inline full function template specialization should appear in a program.
 However, we must still ensure that a declaration of the full specialization follows the template to prevent attempts at using the function generated from the template.
 The declarations for template `g` in the previous example would therefore typically be organized in two files.

 Not only member templates, but also ordinary static data members and member functions of class templates, can be fully specialized.
-The syntax requires `template<>` prefix for every enclosing class templat.
-If a member template is being specialized, a `template<>` must also be added to denote it is being specialized.
+The syntax requires `template<>` prefix for every enclosing class template.
+If a member template is being specialized, a `template<>` must also be added to denote that it is being specialized.

 ```c++
 template<>